benaubin/EasyCalc/ReadMe.md

         ["roundTo"]
 ]
 ~~~
-In order to add an operation to run, you have to decide when you want it to run.
+In order to add an operation to run, you have to decide in what order you want it to run.
 If you want it to run during multiplication and division, place it in that list..
 ~~~groovy
 [
         ["^"],